kneehit/Customer_Segmentation/docs/index.md

     ## $H
     ## [1] 0.06934606

-We get Hopkins Statistic of 0.07 which very close to zero which rejects the null hypothesis that our dataset is uniformly distributed.
+We get Hopkins Statistic of 0.07.
+Since this value is very close to zero, we can reject the null hypothesis that our dataset is uniformly distributed. <br />
 Hence we can conclude that our dataset has meaningful clusters.

-Before proceding lets convert the Channel and Region variables to factor
+Before proceding lets convert the Channel and Region variables to factor.

 ``` r
 train$Channel <- factor(train$Channel,labels = c("HoReCa","Retail"))